All information about Citi® Secured Mastercard® has been collected independently by CreditCards.com and has not been reviewed by the issuer.

 - Rewards.
 The ultimate goal for many is to work toward a rewards card, which typically requires good or excellent credit, but some beginner cards include rewards.

-- Do you qualify?
+- Qualification requirements.
 Check that you have a high likelihood of landing the card before applying, because every time you apply for a card, it impacts your credit score by about 5 points.
-You’ll need your credit score for this.

-- Is there an annual fee?
+- Annual fee.
 While this isn’t necessarily a deal-breaker, you’ll want to pay attention to make sure it’s something you can afford and that it’s worth your while.

-- Are there rewards or benefits?
+- Rewards and benefits.
 Some starter cards offer rewards, although it can be worth your while to minimize the fees for now and plan to get a rewards card in a year or so.

-- What is the APR?
+- Interest rate.
 While it’s usually a bad idea to carry a balance on your credit card, because you’ll pay interest charges if you do, you’ll want to pay attention to the APR, just in case.

 “You’ll start building a positive credit history within a month of signing up for your first credit card, as long as you pay the bill on time,” says Ted Rossman, industry analyst at CreditCards.com.
 “You should also try to maintain a utilization ratio (credit used divided by credit available) below 30%.
 After about six months, you should be able to upgrade from a secured card or another type of starter card to a card with even better terms and more lucrative rewards.”